 The Act governs who is covered by Nunavut's Health Insurance Plan and the payment of benefits for insured medical services.
 The Nunavut Health Insurance Plan is administered by the Department on a non-profit basis.
 Insured hospital services are provided in Nunavut under separate legislative authority - the Hospital Insurance and Health and Social Services Administration Act.

 Users

-As of March 31, 2017, there were 38,662 individuals registered under Nunavut's Health Insurance Plan, which is an increase of 898 from the previous year.
+As of March 31, 2020, there were 38,997 individuals registered under Nunavut's Health Insurance Plan, which is an increase of 173 from the previous year.
+The status of healthcare registrations changes daily.

 Insured Physician Services